 - Are you willing to invest a lot of money in your work shoes?

 - Is comfort essential when performing your work duties?
-Remember that weight can be an issue, which may lead to fatigue when worn throughout the day.
+Remember that weight can be an issue, leading to fatigue when worn throughout the day.
 If you stand all day, going light is a good choice.

 Here are our top five recommended composite toe work boots for you: